References | Don's Family & Direct Ancestors Most Ancient of Don's Actual Ancients, Enos ben Seth |

 Marriage | 23 April 1923 | He and Alvina Luedke were married on 23 April 1923. |

-Death | 21 July 1967 | He died The cause of his death (at the age of 66) on Friday, July 21st, 1967 is not known on 21 July 1967 at age 66 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death | 21 July 1967 | He died The cause of his death (at the age of 66) on Friday, July 21st, 1967 is not known on 21 July 1967 at age 66 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 His death is not known; as neither death or birth location are known, used the conceptual continent |

 Person Source | Joseph Delvoye had person sources.1 |